-- 16. suggests people buy local food because it tastes better? - 17. criticises the idea that people could return to producing food on small farms? - 18. suggests that local food production can reduce illness and increase well-being? - 19. explains that the different stages in the production of local food are connected? - 20. compares farming in the last century with the popularity of farming nowadays?
+- 16. suggests people buy local food because it tastes better?17. criticises the idea that people could return to producing food on small farms?18. suggests that local food production can reduce illness and increase well-being? - Suggests that local local foundation can reduce limess and increase well being: - 19. explains that the different stages in the production of local food are connected?
+20. compares farming in the last century with the popularity of farming nowadays?